PixarAnimationStudios/xolo/doc/API/titles.md

 ## GET /titles/{title}/changelog

 #### Purpose
-URLs for all the Title Editor and Jamf WebApp pages related to a title
+Change log for a title and all its versions

 #### Notes
 Each change object might indicate